Beatrice Riviere is a Noah Harding Chair and Professor in the Department of Computational and Applied Mathematics at Rice University.

 Dr. Riviere has worked extensively of the development and analysis of numerical methods applied to problems in porous media and in fluid mechanics.
 Her current research deals with the development of high-order methods in time and in space for multiphase multicomponent flows (in rigid and deformable media); the modeling of pore scale flows for immiscible and miscible components; the numerical model of oxygen transport in a network of blood vessels; the analysis of neural networks for image segmentation and the design of iterative solvers.

-Dr. Riviere is an associate editor for the SIAM Journal on Scientific Computing, for Results in Applied Mathematics and a member of the editorial board for Advances in Water Resources.
-She has graduated a total of fifteen Ph.D. students, with eight working in academia and seven in industry.
-She is the President of the SIAM TX-LA Section and the Chair of the SIAM Activity Group on Geosciences.
+Dr. Riviere is a member of the SIAM Board of Trustees.
+She is currently the President of the SIAM TX-LA Section and has served as Chair and Secretary of the SIAM Activity Group on Geosciences.
+She is an associate editor for the SIAM Journal on Scientific Computing, for Results in Applied Mathematics and a member of the editorial board for Advances in Water Resources.
+She has graduated seventeen Ph.D. students, with nine working in academia, one in national lab and seven in industry.

 Dr. Rivière is the director of Computational Optimization and Modeling of Porous Media (COMP-M), which develops innovative and efficient numerical algorithms for porous media at the pore scale and at the Darcy scale.
 Porous media applications include energy, biomedicine and environment.
 COMP-M is at the forefront of research in scientific computing, numerical analysis, high performance computing and data science.